Instant Pot Chicken Tikka Masala

 Because authentic Indian food recipes often take hours to prepare (thanks to toasting and grinding whole spices, plus long simmer times), making pressure cooker Indian food is a natural, valuable shortcut to creating a similar effect in a fraction of the time.
 Also, because the pressure cooker doesn’t lose moisture, the chicken stays wonderfully moist.

 In fact, I am so smitten with Instant Pot Indian chicken recipes, I made Instant Pot Butter Chicken.
-This Instant Pot Chicken and Rice has a few of the same healing spices (though its flavor profile is more subtle)
+This Instant Pot Chicken and Rice has a few of the same healing spices (though its flavor profile is more subtle).
+(Check out more of my favorite healthy Instant Pot dishes in this post: 15 Healthy Instant Pot Recipes.)

 Can I Make This Healthy Chicken Tikka Masala in a Slow Cooker Instead?